rust-lang/book/nostarch/chapter09.md

 </figure>

-Note that, like the `Option` enum, the `Result` enum and its variants have been imported in the prelude, so we don't need to specify `Result::` before the `Ok` and `Err` variants in the `match` arms.
+Note that, like the `Option` enum, the `Result` enum and its variants have been imported in the prelude, so we don’t need to specify `Result::` before the `Ok` and `Err` variants in the `match` arms.

 Here we tell Rust that when the result is `Ok`, return the inner `file` value